-- 1. From the course webpage download the file groceries.txt.
-The file contains a table of a number of groceries along with their energy content, fats, carbs, proteins, Ca content and Fe content.
+- 1. From the course webpage download the file nutrition.ods (or xls or csv).
+The file contains a "pocket" table of a number of foods along with their properties.
+Extract a list of 30 chosen food products that you frequently eat, along with their energy content, fats, carbs, proteins, Ca content and Fe content.
 Minimize the amount of calories if the recommended daily intake is 70 g for fats, 310 g for carbs, 50 g for proteins, 1000 mg for calcium, and 18 mg for iron.
-Also make sure that the total food intake per day does not exceed 2 kg. - 2.
-How does the result change if we restrict the diet to at least 2000 kcal, and instead of energy minimize the intake of fats? - 3.
-Since we are optimizing the diet with only 5 parameters, the results might not be completely realistic.
+In addition, make sure that the total food intake per day does not exceed 2 kg. - 2.
+How does the result change if we restrict the diet to at least 2000 kcal, and minimize the intake of fats instead of energy? - 3.
+As you are optimizing the diet with only 5 parameters, the results might not be realistic.
 Can you impose a set of sensible constraints on a diet so that the food intake is as varied as possible? - 4.
-Google for the prices of the products in the table you downloaded and try to minimize the price instead of calories.
-How does minimizing the cost reflect on the health of your meals?
+Google for the prices of the extracted products and try to minimize the price instead of calories.
+How does minimizing the cost reflect on the health of your meals? - 5.
+Extra credit: go crazy with the entire table of nutritional elements, or the USDA table.
+Generate a healthy diet for yourself and explain what constraints you imposed.